ikmb/nfdi4microbiota_kmc_microbiome_workshop/README.md

 This repository contains all jupyter notebooks of the two day workshop held in September 2024.

-## Missing input files
+## Input files
-For running the tutorials you will need files of the GMbC 16S dataset that are currently not publicly available.
+To run the tutorials, you will need files from the GMbC 16S dataset, which have been reduced in size and randomly shuffled compared to the original dataset.

 Create a directory with the name **inputs**, here following files are required:
 * common_significant_features.txt